Kamashastra: History

-During the 8th century BC, Shvetaketu, son of Uddalaka, produced a work too vast to be accessible.
-A scholar called Babhravya, together with his group of disciples, produced a summary of Shvetaketu's summary, which nonetheless remained a huge and encyclopaedic tome.
-Between the 3rd and 1st centuries BC, several authors reproduced different parts of the Babhravya group's work in various specialist treatises.
+The sage Śvetaketu produced a work too vast to be accessible.
+A scholar called Babhravya, together with his group of disciples, produced a summary of Śvetaketu's work, which nonetheless remained a huge and encyclopaedic tome.
+The name of the work was "One Hundred and Fifty Chapters Dealing with Kāma" and was divided into 7 parts.

+Between the 3rd and 1st centuries BC, several authors reproduced different parts of Babhravya's work in various specialist treatises.
 Among the authors, those whose names are known are Charayana, Ghotakamukha, Gonardiya, Gonikaputra, Suvarnanabha, and Dattaka.

 However, the oldest available text on this subject is the Kama Sutra ascribed to Vātsyāyana who is often erroneously called "Mallanaga Vātsyāyana".
 Yashodhara, in his commentary on the Kama Sutra, attributes the origin of erotic science to Mallanaga, the "prophet of the Asuras", implying that the Kama Sutra originated in prehistoric times.
 The attribution of the name "Mallanaga" to Vātsyāyana is due to the confusion of his role as editor of the Kama Sutra with the role of the mythical creator of erotic science.
 Vātsyāyana's birth date is not accurately known, but he must have lived earlier than the 7th century since he is referred to by Subandhu in his poem Vāsavadattā.
-On the other hand, Vātsyāyana must have been familiar with the Arthashastra of Kautilya.
-Vātsyāyana refers to and quotes a number of texts on this subject, which unfortunately have been lost.
+Vātsyāyana was familiar with the Arthashastra of Kautilya.

+Vātsyāyana refers to and quotes a number of texts on this subject, most of which have been lost.

 Following Vātsyāyana, a number of authors wrote on Kāmashastra, some writing independent manuals of erotics, while others commented on Vātsyāyana.
 Later well-known works include Kokkaka's Ratirahasya (13th century) and Anangaranga of Kalyanamalla (16th century).
 The most well-known commentator on Vātsyāyana is Jayamangala (13th century).